xshot9011/short-note/devops - new version/installation/monitoring/graylog/README.md

 ### Install mongosh

 - This can done by any host; we will use mongosh connect to mongod instance and initiate replicaset

+note: We select only node1 will install this tool
+note: If you use "mongo" instead no need to install this tool

 [Installation documentation](https://docs.mongodb.com/mongodb-shell/install/#std-label-mdb-shell-install)